ryanology045/writings/content/crumbs/praxis-llm.md

 +++
-title = "PRAXIS-LLM - The Pathway For Artificial Consciousness" date = "2025-06-26T00:00:01+00:00"
+title = "PRAXIS-LLM - the Pathway for Artificial Consciousness" date = "2025-06-26T00:00:01+00:00"
 tags = []
 +++

+# PRAXIS-LLM - the pathway for artificial consciousness

 Modern AI has achieved remarkable feats of intelligence.
 OpenAI's o3 model reportedly scores 135 on IQ tests - a metric that, while debatable, signals that we've crossed a threshold in machine reasoning.
 Yet for all their sophistication, today's large language models remain fundamentally unconscious entities.
 They process, they reason, they even create - but they don't experience.